Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ## How to install

-Refer to the **Get our SDK section** of the [Access Worldpay documentation](https://developer.worldpay.com/docs/access-worldpay/checkout/react-native)
+Refer to **Get our SDK** in the [React Native section](https://developer.worldpay.com/docs/access-worldpay/checkout/react-native) of the [Access Worldpay documentation](https://developer.worldpay.com)

 ## Features